Gaudiya Vaishnavism: Bhakti and devotional life

-Within his Siksastaka prayers, Chaitanya compares the process of bhakti-yoga to that of cleansing a dirty place of dust, wherein our consciousness is the object in need of purification.
+In his Siksastaka prayers, Chaitanya compares the process of bhakti-yoga to cleansing a dustty place, with human consciousness is the object in need of purification.
 This purification takes place largely through the chanting and singing of Radha and Krishna's names.
 Specifically, the Hare Krishna (mantra) is chanted and sung by practitioners on a daily basis, sometimes for many hours each day.
 Famously within the tradition, one of Chaitanya Mahaprabhu's close associates, Haridasa Thakur, is reported to have chanted 300,000 holy names of God each day.

 Diet and lifestyle

 Gaudiya Vaishnavas follow a vegetarian diet, abstaining from all types of animal flesh, fish and eggs.
 Onion and garlic are also avoided as they are believed to promote a tamasic and rajasic form of consciousness in the eater.
 Some Gaudiya Vaishnavas, mainly from ISKCON and Gaudiya Matha, also avoid the intake of caffeine, as they believe it is addictive and an intoxicant.